-CMU offers courses that are taught exclusively online, and some have a live recitation component.
-ECE refers to them as "Technology Enhanced" courses and can be identified by the section code that includes "T" or the teaching location noted as "DNM".
-Departments with online courses may list their technology enhanced courses in a different format, so be sure to check with the instructor if it is unclear whether a course is online.
+The ECE department offers courses that are taught exclusively online, and some have a live recitation component.
+ECE refers to them as "Technology Enhanced" courses and can be identified by the section code that includes "T".
+Other departments with online courses may list their technology enhanced courses in a different format, so be sure to check with the instructor if it is unclear whether a course is online.
 International students on a US residential campus (Pittsburgh, Silicon Valley) may take a maximum of one online course per semester that does not have a required in-person component, per F1 regulations.